remance/Masendor/Readme.md

 Ver 0.6: Battle selection, preparation and result screen, custom battle

+Ver 0.7 Fog of War, hidden stat, line of sight, battalion information based on hidden vs sight, raise flag and recon command, ambush bonus

-Ver 0.7: In game art and better looking UI (All hand (and mouse) drawn except for historical image)
+Ver 0.8: In game art and better looking UI (All hand (and mouse) drawn except for historical image)

-Ver 0.8: Sound effect and ingame music (May need to use royalty free music since I have no experience in music)

 Ver 0.9: more complex AI (The most challenging step unless cut corner to the point of braindead AI)

 Ver 1 Pax Paradisum: historical battle simulation game

-Ver 1.1 Fog of War, hidden stat, line of sight, battalion information based on hidden vs sight, raise flag and recon command, ambush bonus
+Ver 1 - 1.5: Sound effect and ingame music (May need to use royalty free music since I have no experience in music) + Ingame Encyclopedia at main menu + more historical battle

+Ver 1.6: Siege battle

+Ver 1.9: Deployable Defence (Stakes, Barrier, Camp, Wagon, )